Interview with Kristine Nelson, CPA, MPAcc

 Nelson discusses how many households overlook or are unaware of tax savings opportunities:

 “When I bring on new clients, I’ll review their past year returns.
 The opportunities to save generally include fully-funding their 401k with pre-tax dollars, or at a minimum funding to receive the full employer match.
 Many clients also have Health Savings Accounts, and the contributions for these are pre-tax.
 Since they incur medical expenses regardless, it makes sense to fund these with pre-tax dollars, and the account grows tax-free.
 I encourage my clients to take their annual raise and fund the above two accounts if they aren’t already contributing the maximum.
 Different states also offer tax savings opportunities.
-A professional can help find savings clients didn’t even know were there.”
+A professional can help find savings opportunities the majority of people didn’t know were there.”

-Here are some of Kristine’s favorite tax tips for seniors.
+Here are some of Nelson’s favorite tax tips for seniors.

 As you approach retirement, there are a number of tax considerations to keep in mind.